softwareplanet/rails-cms-module/devcms/guide/md/contributing.md

-Contributing to  Rails Cms
+Contributing to  softwareplanet-cms
 ==========================

-This guide covers ways in which _you_ can become a part of the ongoing development of Rails Cms.
+This guide covers ways in which _you_ can become a part of the ongoing development of softwareplanet-cms.

 After reading this guide, you will know:

-* How to contribute to the RailsCms code.
+* How to contribute to the softwareplanet-cms code.
-* How to contribute to the RailsCms documentation.
+* How to contribute to the softwareplanet-cms documentation.

-Contribute to the RailsCms code
+Contribute to the softwareplanet-cms code
 -------------------------------

-Contributing to the RailsCms code based on the common principles, described at: [GitHub support center](https://help.github.com/articles/fork-a-repo).
+Contributing to the softwareplanet-cms code based on the common principles, described at: [GitHub support center](https://help.github.com/articles/fork-a-repo).
 Also, it is useful to get acquainted with the approaches, described at [Ruby on Rails contribute documentation ](http://guides.rubyonrails.org/contributing_to_ruby_on_rails.html).

 ### Follow the Coding Conventions